mrmilu/engineering_proposals/good_practices/front_end_error_handling/README.md

  - **message:** It should be a string that describes the error, but **it should not be used as message to display to the user**
  - **stack:** It should be a string that contains the stack trace of the error.

-The `data` property is optional and it's used to pass additional information about the error that it could help different use cases for handling it.
+The `data` property is optional, and it's used to pass additional information about the error that it could help different use cases for handling it.

 ### Error codes